 Myths and Facts about COVID-19 Vaccines

-Now that there are authorized and recommended COVID-19 vaccines in the United States, accurate vaccine information is critical and can help stop common myths and rumors.
+With so much skepticism about the vaccine and booster shots, accurate vaccine information is critical and can help stop common myths and rumors.

 Click here to read more about some of the frequently asked questions listed below.